-The Pension Committee administers the Pension Plan and Committee Members have a fiduciary duty to Plan Members to ensure they receive the retirement benefits established in the Plan.
-Committee Members are trustees with responsibility for the Plan's funds.
-In discharging these duties, the Committee meets at least three times a year on a face-to-face basis and holds other meetings as necessary by teleconference.
-Since last May's report to Members, the Committee met in September, December and April with all meetings being held in Yellowknife.
-In addition, some other teleconference meetings were held throughout the year.
+The Pension Committee administers the Pension Plan and have a fiduciary duty to Plan members to ensure they receive the retirement benefits established in the Plan.
+Pension Committee Members are trustees with responsibility for the Plan's funds.
+In discharging these duties, the Pension Committee meets at least three times a year on a face-to-face basis and holds other meetings as necessary by teleconference.
+Since last May's report to Members, the Pension Committee travelled to Iqaluit for the September meeting and met in Yellowknife for the April and December meetings.